[7 Ways] How to Format a BitLocker Drive with/Without Recovery Key?

 • Choose the partition with the encrypted format, and click on “Delete”.

-I mention this last way because it’s definitely done the trick in the past, you effectively wipe your PC completely, and the drive is formatted as part of that process; a brand new Windows install means no BitLocker encryption to be found.
+I mention this last way because it’s definitely done the trick in the past, you effectively wipe your PC completely, and the drive is formatted as part of that process; a brand new Windows install can fix a BitLocker recovery screen and it also means no BitLocker encryption to be found.

-How to Recover Data after Formatting BitLocker Drive?
+How to Recover Data from Formatted BitLocker-encrypted Drive?

 FREE DOWNLOAD